AgarwalVibha/rare-disease-diagnosis/README.md

-# plain-fastapi-react-docker

-This project is a basic setup for a web application using FastAPI and React, containerized with Docker.
+This project is a basic setup adapted from the repo plain-fastapi-react-docker for a web application using FastAPI and React, containerized with Docker.
 The backend serves a simple API that communicates with the frontend, which displays data retrieved from the API.

 ## Project Structure